guobinqiu/symfony-assets/README.md

     {% endjavascripts %}
 ```

+- Files wrapped inside `stylesheets` or `javascripts` code block will be packed output after running `php app/console assetic:dump --env=prod` command

-- `filter="cssrewrite, scssphp, ?uglifycss"` is a filter chain just like `pipeline` in Linux that the output from previous will as input being passed to next
+- `filter="cssrewrite, scssphp, ?uglifycss"` is a filter chain just like `pipeline` in Linux that the output from previous filter will be as input passed to the next filter

-- `?uglifycss` and `?uglifyjs2` disable minification in dev mode but works in prod mode
+- `?uglifycss` and `?uglifyjs2` Minify css and js only in the prod environment

-- `ouput` Dumped filename, run `php app/console assetic:dump --env=prod` to dump asset files
+-  Use parameter `output` to explicitly specify the dump directory and filename.
+Defaults are `web/css/XXX.css` and `web/js/XXX.js`

-- `bundles/app/css/*` points to the `web` directory.
-See [Fixing CSS Paths with the cssrewrite Filter](http://symfony.com/doc/current/cookbook/assetic/asset_management.html#cookbook-assetic-cssrewrite)
+- `bundles/app/css/*` based in the `web` directory.
+Also see [Fixing CSS Paths with the cssrewrite Filter](http://symfony.com/doc/current/cookbook/assetic/asset_management.html#cookbook-assetic-cssrewrite)

 ### Process Image files